 You will receive personalized attention from engaged and dedicated faculty, who are nationally and internationally recognized.
 Your classroom and other scholarly experiences will feature broad cultural and academic perspectives, which are essential in continuing to develop as a versatile musician.

-Graduate admission for music majors is a two-step process.
-Every student must be accepted by both the Office of Graduate Admissions and the School of Music in order to pursue a degree.
-Review your Music Admissions Requirements.
+Graduate admission for music majors is a three-step process.
+You must be accepted by the Graduate School and the School of Music in order to pursue a degree.

 Master of Music (M.M.)